Defi-Oracle-Meta-Blockchain/defi-tether-etherscan/README.md

 2. **Set up JDK 11**: The pipeline sets up JDK 11 for the project.
 3. **Build the project**: The pipeline builds the project using Maven.
 4. **Run unit tests**: The pipeline runs unit tests to ensure code quality.

+*The pipeline is triggered on every push and pull request.*

 The configuration file is located at `.github/workflows/ci.yml`.